Flip-flop (politics)

-A "flip-flop" (used mostly in the United States), U-turn (used in the United Kingdom, Ireland, Pakistan, Malaysia, etc.), or backflip (used in Australia and New Zealand) is a derogatory term for a sudden real or apparent change of policy or opinion by a public official, sometimes while trying to claim that the two positions are consistent with each other.
+A "flip-flop" (used mostly in the United States, the action of which may be described as waffling), also known as a U-turn (in the United Kingdom, Ireland, Pakistan, Malaysia, etc.) or backflip (in Australia and New Zealand), is a derogatory term for a sudden real or apparent change of policy or opinion by a public official, sometimes while trying to claim that the two positions are consistent with each other.
 It carries connotations of pandering and hypocrisy.
 Often, flip-flops occur during the period prior to or following an election in order to maximize the candidate's popularity.

 History

+Flip-flop and waffling

-In his "On Language" column in The New York Times, William Safire wrote in 1988 that "flip-flop" has a long history as a synonym for "somersault".
+In his On Language column in The New York Times Magazine, William Safire wrote in 1988 that "flip-flop" has a long history as a synonym for "somersault".
 (He cited George Lorimer in 1902: "when a fellow's turning flip-flops up among the clouds, he's naturally going to have the farmers gaping at him".)
-In the late 19th century, a US politician was called "the Florida flopper" by an opponent, Safire noted.
-The "fl" sound appearing twice is an indication of ridicule, he wrote.
+In the late 19th century, a US politician was called "the Florida flopper" by an opponent, Safire noted, mentioning the "fl" sound appearing twice as an indication of ridicule.
 Citing grammarian Randolph Quirk, Safire pointed out that the doubling of the sound is also a feature in other two-word phrases used to disparage the actions or words of others, including "mumbo jumbo", "wishy-washy", and "higgledy-piggledy".

+In a 2004 New York Times column titled "The waffling of the wishy-washy", Safire equated "waffling" to the verb "flip-flopping", defining both as "side-switching", albeit not requiring a permanent change of mind.
+He distinguished the concept from simple "wishy-washyness".
+The definition of the noun "waffler" as "a waverer" dates back to at least 1839, while the verb "to waffle" meaning "to wave, to fluctuate" dates to 1829 or earlier.

 In the archives of The New York Times, which go back to 1851, the earliest unequivocal mention of "flip-flop" as a change in someone's opinion is in an October 23, 1890 report of a campaign speech in New York City.
-John W. Goff, candidate for district attorney, said of one of his opponents: "I would like to hear Mr. Nicoll explain his great flip-flop, for three years ago, you know, as the Republican candidate for District Attorney, he bitterly denounced Tammany as a party run by bosses and in the interest of bossism. ...
-Nicoll, who three years ago was denouncing Tammany, is its candidate to-day."
+John W. Goff, candidate for district attorney, said of one of his opponents, De Lancey Nicoll: "I would like to hear Mr. Nicoll explain his great flip-flop, for three years ago, you know, as the Republican candidate for District Attorney, he bitterly denounced Tammany as a party run by bosses and in the interest of bossism […] Nicoll, who three years ago was denouncing Tammany, is its candidate to-day."